ShehapAltahawy59/MLOps-Course-Labs/README.md

-Sure!
-Here's a README file tailored for your bank churn prediction ML project using the provided code:

----

 # Bank Consumer Churn Prediction

 This project implements a machine learning pipeline to predict customer churn in a bank dataset.
 It includes data preprocessing, model training, evaluation, and experiment tracking using **MLflow**.